 The Gravity Recovery and Climate Experiment Follow-on (GRACE-FO) mission is a partnership between NASA and the German Research Centre for Geosciences (GFZ).
 GRACE-FO is a successor to the original GRACE mission, which began orbiting Earth on March 17, 2002.
-GRACE-FO will carry on the extremely successful work of its predecessor while testing a new technology designed to dramatically improve the already remarkable precision of its measurement system.

 All About the Gap